besartelezi/kahoot-but-better/README.md

 But my personal goal is to fully complete this assignment and add a custom made quiz of my own on a json file.
 In the past I have had some problems fetching data from a json, so I'd like to use this assignment as a learning opportunity for that specifically.

+This will require me to work on this in my free time as well, something I am more than willing to do to complete and understand this assignment.
+All for the sake of having a working Quiz application, a fergalicious README, and two custom-made quizes about my two favourite topics, **Anime/Manga and MEMES**.

 ## React: Really Extravagant And Cruel Technology
 I personally have not worked with React yet, but I did work with Angular in a prior assignment.
 So I'm a little familiar with frameworks and libraries.